TL;DR

 Writes bypass the cache (on purpose) Link to heading

-does not immediately appear in your cache.
+A Create or Patch does not immediately appear in your cache.

 The informer will observe its own change a few milliseconds later and update the Store.